 • Unsalted butter (I’ve used vegan butter, but it can burn the popcorn more easily)

-• Yellow popcorn kernels (white popcorn kernels can be used as well)
+• Popcorn kernels (white or yellow popcorn kernels can be used – I like using the white best)

 • Granulated sugar (Or use Cinnamon Sugar)